What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Motivating example

-\paragraph{Motivating Example} To highlight the importance of incorporating decisions, in addition to features and labels, when comparing PtO tasks, we evaluate task performance and similarity under distribution shifts in the Linear Model Top-K setting from \citet{shah_decision-focused_2022}.
-The task is as follows:\looseness=-1
+To illustrate the role of decisions in PtO task comparisons, we look at correspondence between task similarity and zero-shot transfer performance in a simple PtO task: the Linear Model Top-K setting from \citet{shah_decision-focused_2022}.
+This task consists of two stages: \looseness=-1